bunnyxia/fantastic-carnival/zt1912/readme.txt

 hi Im bunny,
-Creating a new branch is quick AND simple.
+Creating a new branch is quick AND simple.git is good